robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 ```

 # Examples (paper/predict/)
-All the examples are referenced to a presented figure in the paper.
+All examples below are associated with a display item in the paper.

 Prior to generating the figure, simulation files are needed for some
-the figures/examples listed below.
-In order to run the properly we
+of the figures/examples listed below.
+In order to run them properly we
 suggest you first generate them by first running the `laggen` script.
 It will take a while, but it needs only to be called once.
 The
 `laggen` call should be called as follows
 ```
-% *suggested approach* to reproduce the Figures in the paper. type = 1;
+% *suggested approach* to reproduce the results type = 1;
 reg = [1 2 22];
 laggen;